TristanS-A/TristanS-A/README.md

 ![t](https://tristans-a.github.io/ImageStore/CCBB.gif)
 ![t](https://tristans-a.github.io/ImageStore/trackSwitching.gif)

-- Worked on a team of 8 with majors in Game Design, Gamer Art, Sound Design, and Programming to create a game in one semester with the goal of getting our game Greenlit by our school's faculty and alunmi.
+- Worked on a team of 8 with majors in Game Design, Gamer Art, Sound Design, and Programming to create a game in one semester with the goal of getting our game Greenlit by our school's faculty and alumni.
 - Unique take on the on-rails shooter genre where you play as a gunner on a public defence team that has strapped a gun to a train in order to fight a giant monster attacking your city.
-- Designed and programmed a veriety of systems, such as boss attacks and spline track systems, including track switching.
+- Designed and programmed a variety of systems, such as boss attacks and spline track systems, including track switching.
-- Programmed object-space and screen-space shaders utalizing render targets and Unity's Scriptable Render Pipeline.
+- Programmed object-space and screen-space shaders utilizing render targets and Unity's Scriptable Render Pipeline.
 - Practiced Agile Scrum methodology, incorporated twice a week gameplay/feature peer testing, and focused on rapid iterative prototyping.
 - Handled onboarding of 6 new developers (Art, Programming, Design) to our team after passing Greenlight with the intent to finish the game in the following semester and publish to Steam in May 2026